Public Workshops

 • Summary of community feedback and themes

-• Pre-adoption review and Council process
+• Pre adoption review and Council process

 Materials will be posted after the workshop.